Filmmakers4Future/Website-Content/en/posts/events/2021-02-09-hands-on-talks-lars-jessen.md

 #### The Talk
-Directing and "green"?
+Direction and "green"?
 How does that come together?
 Lars tells us how much influence the director has on the sustainability of the entire production process.

 **Date:** <span class="text-white date" data-time="2021-03-12T19:30:00+01:00">12th March 2021 19:30 <small>UTC +1</small></span>
 **Price:** Free